Pediatric Abusive Head Trauma CE for Kentucky Nurses

 Online Continuing Education Course

-MANDATORY NURSING CEU FOR KENTUCKY.
-Fulfills the requirement for 1.5 hours of continuing education on recognizing and preventing PAHT for nurses.
-Covers risk factors, assessment and diagnosis, intervention, and KY standards for reporting child abuse and neglect.
+MANDATORY KENTUCKY NURSING CEU.
+Fulfills the requirement for 1.5 hours of continuing education on recognizing and preventing PAHT (pediatric abusive head trauma) for nurses.
+Covers risk factors, assessment and diagnosis, prevention strategies, and KY standards for reporting child abuse and neglect.

 Course Price: $20.00